So, why are trademarks so important?

 There are fees charged by IP Australia for applying for, registering and renewing a trademark.
 Extra fees apply if the application is objected to by IP Australia or if someone opposes.
 Fees vary greatly depending on numerous factors such as the type of application lodged, whether or not you use the IP Australia ‘pick-list’ or customise your goods and services descriptions, how many classes your goods or services relate to, and whether extensions of time are required.

-The IP Australia application fees for a standard trademark application range from $120 to $200 per class, per trademark.
-The IP Australia registration and renewal fees are $300 per class, per trademark.
+The IP Australia application fees for a standard trademark application is $330 per class, per trademark which covers customised goods and services descriptions and registration.
+The IP Australia renewal fees are similar in cost and are payable every 10 years.

 Can Ethikate® help me with trademark registration?